 21.7.
-No Contact Order (NCO): NCOs state that a student is restricted from contact with a named individual(s) through verbal, physical or electronic means or via third parties.
+Mutual No Contact Order (NCO): Mutual NCOs state that a student is restricted from contact with a named individual(s) through verbal, physical or electronic means or via third parties.
 It is understood that the nature of the Brandeis University environment does not mean that the parties to an NCO will not see each other on campus, but rather, reasonable compliance is expected and any unnecessary contact must be avoided.
 Further, it puts written guidelines in place to prohibit contact.
-Typically under an NCO, it is the responsibility of whichever party arrived to the space last to immediately remove themselves from the situation and take means to separate.
+Typically under an NCO, it is the responsibility of whichever party arrived at the space last to immediately remove themselves from the situation and take means to separate.
 Incidental contact, however, will not be considered a violation.
-Incidental contact, it is typically the responsibility of the last party to arrive to remove themselves from the situation.
-A No Contact Order is not a sanction or a conduct outcome.
-It is a protective measure meant to focus on the safety of the initiating party and/or the campus community.
-NCOs are administered by the Dean of Students Office (DOSO).
-Any alleged violations of an NCO should be reported to the DOSO and will receive appropriate response, which may include University action, such as restriction from events or locations.
+Incidental contact may include unintentionally passing on campus or unexpectedly seeing the other party in an on-campus building.
+Even when incidental contact occurs, it is typically the responsibility of the last party to arrive to remove themselves from the situation.
+A Mutual No Contact Order is not a sanction or a conduct outcome.
+It is a supportive measure meant to preserve the safety of the parties involved and/or the campus community, and/or to restore or preserve access to Brandeis' educational programs/activities for parties who are otherwise impacted by alleged prohibited conduct.
+Mutual NCOs are administered by the Dean of Students Office (DOSO).
+Any alleged violations of an NCO should be reported to the DOSO and will receive appropriate response, which may include University action, such as restriction from events or locations or suspension.